rdumi7ru/automateboringstuff/README.md

-# python
+# Automate the boring stuff with python
-Learning Python

-Started to learn python scripting.